Motorsport in the United Kingdom: Motorcycle racing

 Silverstone Circuit currently hosts a round of MotoGP while Donington Park hosts the Superbike World Championship.
 Britain's Leslie Graham won the inaugural Grand Prix Motorcycling World Championship in 1949.
 Geoff Duke, John Surtees and Mike Hailwood all won multiple world titles during the 1950s and 1960s.
 Phil Read was world champion in 1973 and 1974, while Barry Sheene won back-to-back titles in 1976 and 1977.
 Britain has struggled in the top 500cc/MotoGP class since then, with only Cal Crutchlow winning any races.

 Britain has enjoyed greater success in the Superbike World Championship, with Carl Fogarty winning four titles in the 1990s.
 Neil Hodgson won the title in 2003, while James Toseland won the title in 2004 and 2007.
 The United Kingdom is currently well represented in the Superbike World Championship.

 The British Superbike Championship is the leading motorcycle racing series in the United Kingdom.
 Road racing events are popular, with the Isle of Man hosting the Isle of Man TT and Northern Ireland hosting the North West 200.

 Motocross, motorcycle trials and enduro are also popular forms of motorcycle sports, with notable riders such as Kurt Nicoll, David Thorpe, Jeff Smith, Dave Bickers, David Knight, Sammy Miller, Arthur Lampkin, Martin Lampkin and Dougie Lampkin.

-Speedway in the United Kingdom is also popular, with events like the Elite League, Speedway Grand Prix of Great Britain and British Speedway Championship.
+Speedway in the United Kingdom is also popular, with events like the Elite League, Speedway Grand Prix of Great Britain and British Speedway Championship racing at dirt oval stadiums including the National Speedway Stadium, Brandon Stadium and Owlerton Stadium.
+A Briton has won the Individual Speedway World Championship 12 times (10 for England, 2 for Wales).
+Notable riders include three-time champion Tai Woffinden and two-time champions Freddie Williams and Peter Craven.

-In rally raiding, Sam Sunderland became the first British winner of the Dakar Rally when he won the motorcycle classification in 2017.
+In rally raiding, Sam Sunderland became the first British winner of the Dakar Rally when he won the motorcycle classification in 2017 and again in 2022.